- 6 Minutes to read

 - If the Tenable.io Asset(s) for which the VA data is being pulled can be identified uniquely by IP Address value in Tenable.io, we need to give higher precedence to IP Address in asset matching criteria.
 The assetMatchingCriteria in such a situation would become ["ipAddress","fqdn", "assetName", "macAddress"].
 If an IP address is not available, then FQDN/Hostname will be used to identify the asset.

-Ans: No, it is not mandatory to provide the tags in Tenable.io Configuration. tags help a user to configure a filter for the assets whose VA data is being pulled by SAFE.
-This is useful in case Tenable.io has a large data set, and the user only wants to import a section of the whole data in SAFE.
+Ans: No, providing the tags in the Tenable.io configuration is not mandatory.
+Tags help a user configure a filter for the assets whose VA data is pulled by SAFE.
+This is useful in case Tenable.io has a large data set, and the user only wants to import a section of the data in SAFE.

 Ans: Yes, it's possible to update a stored configuration.
 Users can go to UI and follow the configuration steps again.